markuadoc/markua-spec/README.md

 is based on the CommonMark Spec by John MacFarlane, and is licensed under the Creative Commons license CC-BY-SA 4.0.*

-This spec currently has a BETA implementation on Leanpub, and is subject to change.
+**This spec currently has a beta implementation on Leanpub, and is subject to change.**

 If you are a Leanpub author, only read this if you have **opted into the Markua 0.30 Beta**.